 In respect of a tender for public construction works, Decree-Law No 74/99/M provides the following:

 Law No 3/90/M prescribes the general criteria for an entity to be eligible as a concessionaire of public construction works or public services: suitability (ie, appropriateness), technical and financial capacity.
-It also prescribes that when the concessionaire is a commercial company, it must have its registered office and main management in Macau and its main business must be the activity for which the concession is to be granted.
+It also prescribes that a concessionaire that is a commercial company must have its registered office and main management in Macau and its main business must be the activity for which the concession is to be granted.

 As a general rule, pursuant to Decree-Law No 74/99/M, only entities registered in the official registration as public works constructors of the works referred to in the tender programme are eligible to participate in procedures for the award of public construction works contracts.
-Entities not registered may participate if such is permitted by international agreements applicable to Macau on the adjudication of construction works contracts, or when the particulars of the construction works demand so.
-It also prescribes that the interested party does not owe the Macau Financial Services Bureau any taxes liquidated in the previous five years and that it has no debts vis-à-vis the Social Security Fund.
+Entities not registered may participate if doing so is permitted by international agreements applicable to Macau on the adjudication of construction works contracts, or when the particulars of the construction works so demand.
+The decree-law also prescribes that the interested party does not owe the Macau Financial Services Bureau any taxes liquidated in the previous five years and that it has no debts vis-à-vis the Social Security Fund.

-The minimum number of qualified suppliers that must be invited to participate in a contract award procedure (organised in the manner of a limited tender with or without prior qualification) is three.
+At least three qualified suppliers must be invited to participate in a contract award procedure (organised in the manner of a limited tender with or without prior qualification).

 The procedure to contract by direct negotiation also starts with the prior inquiry of at least three specialised entities.

 Without prejudice to the provision of other criteria in the tender programme, the contract for the provision of goods and services must be awarded to the best proposal in terms of price and/or the deadline for the provision of such goods or services.